 At Regence, we’re committed to keeping personal information safe and secure.
-We recently became aware of an uptick in "robocalls," a type of phishing scam in which callers mask their identity through a "spoofing" technology, which hides their true name and phone number, enabling them to pose as BlueCross BlueShield representatives, asking for personal information for abusive or fraudulent.
+We recently became aware of an uptick in "robocalls," a type of phishing scam in which callers mask their identity through a "spoofing" technology, which hides their true name and phone number, enabling them to pose as BlueCross BlueShield representatives.
 In order to protect you and your family from these type of scams, we want to share tips on how to keep your information safe.

 Phishing is when someone tries to obtain your personal information by posing as a trustworthy source.
 If you get an email that looks like it’s from your bank, or a phone call from someone claiming to be from Regence but they are asking for your personal information, be wary.
 Never give out your personal information unless you are absolutely sure it’s safe to do so.
 If you are unsure, contact the organization directly to check that it is a legitimate request.
 Regence will never ask you for personal information such as your Social Security Number (SSN).

 Thieves are looking for your financial, tax and medical information, typically to gain access to your bank account or steal your identity.
 The 2016 Verizon Data Breach Investigations Report found 89 percent of data breaches had a financial or espionage motive.
 The damage they do can cost you time and money.

 The steps below are suggestions from the federal government and Verizon as simple ways to reduce your chances of being a victim.

 - Don't respond to unsolicited requests for personal information in the mail, over the phone or online.

 - Keep your Social Security card in a safe place.
 Do not keep it in your wallet or write your number on your checks.
 Only give out your SSN when absolutely necessary.